herber/neutral/readme.md

  - __Minimal tooling__: Neutral comes with it's very own toolchain, powered by [browserify](browserify.org) and [rollup](rollupjs.org).
  - __Isomorphic__: Neutral does not care if it's running on the server or on the client

+## Philosophy

+I believe that development should be easy, fast and accessible.
+A framework is something very personal, because everyone has different opinions, that's why neutral is built around useful presets, not opinions.
+Frameworks should be built to help you, not to force you to built you apps how the framework's developers wanted you to.

+Everything should be reusable, that's why even neutral is built with reusable components.
+Your applications should consist of small reusable components.
+A component is just a function, not a class!

+You should not have to lean a huge new api, just to use a new framework, neutral only comes with a few methods and only mostly uses technologies you already know, this way getting started is easy.

 ## Parts and modules

  - A router